GaloisInc/ivorylang-org/pages/languages/tower-overview.md

-# Tower Framework Overview
+# Tower Language Overview

-[Tower][tower] is a framework for composing Ivory programs into real-time tasks.
+[Tower][tower] is a language for composing Ivory programs into real-time tasks.

 Tower is both a specification language and a code generator.
 A Tower progaram describes communication channels and tasks, and provides an Ivory